openbermuda/80days/posts/mountains-valleys-and-bridges.rst

 Having toiled to climb a hill you will rightly be satisfied with the view you have.

-Sometimes, when you look across the loand there is a spectactular hill, dwarfing the one you have just climbed.
+Sometimes, when you look across the land there is a spectactular hill, dwarfing the one you have just climbed.
 You can only imagine how the view might look from there.